zhikai-liu/mountainlab/old/doc/installation.md

 Once installed you will need to prepend the path to qmake to your PATH environment variable.
 On my system that is `/home/magland/Qt/5.7/gcc_64/bin`.
 You may instead do `sudo ln -s /home/magland/Qt/5.7/gcc_64/bin/qmake /usr/local/bin/qmake`.

+Anaconda users may need to un-export anaconda/miniconda path in order to make qt5 from the operating system available rather than the one supplied with anaconda.
+To do this, edit your ~/.bashrc file, comment out the export command containing anaconda or miniconda path, and open a new terminal.
+Make sure you are using your OS' installation by running ```which qmake```